Oracle bone: After the Shang

-After the founding of Zhou, the Shang practices of bronze casting, pyromancy and writing continued.
-Oracle bones found in the 1970s have been dated to the Zhou dynasty, with some dating to the Spring and Autumn period.
-However, very few of those were inscribed.
-It is thought that other methods of divination supplanted pyromancy, such as numerological divination using milfoil (yarrow) in connection with the hexagrams of the I Ching, leading to the decline in inscribed oracle bones.
-However, evidence for the continued use of plastromancy exists for the Eastern Zhou, Han, Tang and Qing dynasty periods, and Keightley mentions use in Taiwan as late as 1972.
+After the founding of Zhou, the Shang practices of bronze casting, pyromancy, and writing continued.
+Oracle bones that were found in the 1970s have been dated to the Zhou dynasty, with some dating to the Spring and Autumn period; very few, however, were inscribed.
+It is thought that other methods of divination supplanted pyromancy, such as numerological divination using milfoil (yarrow) in connection with the hexagrams of the I Ching, leading to the decline of inscribed oracle bones.
+However, evidence for the continued use of plastromancy exists for the Eastern Zhou, Han, Tang, and Qing dynasty periods, and Keightley mentions its use in Taiwan as late as 1972.